Dryhb/SuperSubCap_library/README.txt

-library to switch between normal, superscripts, subscripts and caps.
+Library to switch between normal, superscripts, subscripts and caps.
 Includes latin and greek letters, numbers and basic operands.